vanillazen/stl/backend/internal/infra/migration/sqlite/readme.md

 Here, `fs` represents the embedded filesystem that contains the migration files.
 The migrations are stored in the `assets/migrations/sqlite/` directory within the embedded filesystem.
 The `//go:embed` directive is used to include these migration files in the embedded filesystem.

 The migrator uses the file names to infer the migration index and name.
-For example, a migration file named `00000001-users.sql` would be represented in the database as:
+For example, the `Up` migration from file named `00000001-users.sql` would be represented in the database as when executed.

 ```
 id: 5034c845-4e0f-43ae-ae73-325dc91d1f37